(Photo by Kim Smith-Miller)

 Since forming Lenore., Miller and Pearson have gained full-time collaborators in seasoned Portland musicians

 Edward Cameron (classical guitar) and Jessie Dettwiler (cello), who have contributed significantly to the evolution of

-a melancholic blend of harmony-driven folk with an ever present silver lining.
+Lenore.'s sound — a dreamy melancholic blend of harmony-driven folk with an ever present sense of hope.